-Frequency coordinators and theenforcement bureau plan to work together to identify licensees that have not complied with the mandate, so that appropriate action can be taken, according to Mark Crosby, president/CEO of the (EWA).
+Frequency coordinators and the FCC enforcement bureau plan to work together to identify licensees that have not complied with the narrowbanding mandate, so that appropriate action can be taken, according to Mark Crosby, president/CEO of the Enterprise Wireless Alliance (EWA).

 Representatives of the Land Mobile Communications Council (LMCC) — of which Crosby is secretary/treasurer — and the FCC discussed the situation earlier this week during an “informal” meeting, Crosby said.
 FCC officials indicated that a further public notice would be released at some point — possibly during the first quarter of this year — and that the FCC will conduct some sort of audit of spectrum licenses affected by narrowbanding.

 With the FCC and frequency coordinators trying to process significant numbers of narrowbanding applications filed shortly before the Dec.
 31, 2012, deadline, any licensees that have not completed the task are urged to do so as quickly as possible to minimize potential penalties, Crosby said.

 “My sense is that the FCC wants time to accommodate the thousands of applications that came in late; I don’t know how many requests for waivers or requests are still there, but there is a significant number,” Crosby said during an interview with Urgent Communications.
 “With all the lists of call signs backlogged, I think — before they start launching efforts for those that are noncompliant — they want to get some stuff done, so they’ll have a better view of the landscape, which makes eminent sense.”